 What is oxtail?
 This big-name variety meat is, quite literally, the tail of a cow or an ox.

-There are recipes galore available for it all over the internet, but its nutritional value hovers somewhere around worthless.
+There are recipes galore available for it all over the internet, providing plenty of ideas on cooking oxtail, but its nutritional value is not all that impressive.
 Avoid this one if you’re aiming for high-nutrient offal.

-Liverwurst, also sometimes called liver sausage, contains a similar profile nutritionally to liver, including a massive amount of vitamins A and B12.
-Its selenium content is also incredible, and it’s also not lacking in the riboflavin arena.
+Liverwurst, also sometimes called liver sausage, holds a similar profile nutritionally to liver, including a massive amount of vitamins A and B12.
+Its selenium content is also incredible, and it’s high in riboflavin as well.

 1. High in Vitamin A